Get Estate Planning Information From An Experienced Massachusetts Estate Planning Lawyer

 - Planning for Minors, Young Adults or Loved Ones with Special Needs – If you become sick or pass away, you must plan if you wish to protect any minor or special needs beneficiaries.
 If you fail to protect them in your Estate Plan, an inheritance may add no value to the beneficiary’s life – or worse – it may even harm their life by giving them money they are not ready for or depriving them of benefits they need.
 For instance, very few 18 year old are mature enough to inherit significant money, but if you fail to plan with trusts, MA law allows an 18 year old to inherit outright.

 - Estate Tax Avoidance – Massachusetts assesses an estate tax on estates with a value in excess of $1 million.
-Unless Congress changes the estate tax laws (seems pretty unlikely given that Congress can’t even agree on the weather), in 2013 your family could also owe a federal estate tax on estates with a value in excess of $1 million.
-The tax rate would be 55%!
-To put that in perspective, if you died in 2013 and your gross estate is valued at $1.5 million (remember, the IRS counts everything when calculating your gross estate – including life insurance proceeds!), then your estate tax hit will be more than $250,000!
-But with careful advance planning, you can eliminate or minimize estate taxes upon your death so that your family inherits your assets rather than the state or federal government.
+Federal estate taxes are owed on estates value at more than roughly $11.5 million, indexed for inflation.
+With our careful advance planning, you can eliminate or minimize estate taxes upon your death so that your family inherits your assets rather than the state or federal government.

 - Protect Your Family’s Inheritance Against Divorce and Creditors – Without careful advance planning, upon your death, your beneficiaries’ inheritances are at risk if your beneficiaries divorce or get sued.
 If you want to ensure that your money stays in your family and is protected, you must plan in advance with Trust planning.